JohriLab/Bvalcalc/vignettes/cli_quickstart.md

 ## Specifying popgen parameters

+To calculate B, we need evolutionary information about the species of the population in a parameters file.

-First we need to copy population genetic parameters from one of the templates, e.g. Drosophila.
+Copy population genetic parameters from one of the templates, e.g. Drosophila.
 In your own analysis you'll need to check the literature and use informed values for your population.

 ```bash
 Bvalcalc --generate_params drosophila
 ```

+Open `./DrosophilaParams.py` in your text editor of choice.
+This file contains example popgen parameters that allow us to accurately calculate B.

 ## Calculating a B value